opendatamesh-initiative/odm-site-platform/docs/architecture/product-plane/registry.md

 ## Overview

-The *Registry Service* is the ODM Platform main module that allows to create, edit, retrieve and delete Data Products and Data Product Versions within the mesh.
-This service provides functionalities to create data products using the [Data Product descriptor](../../concepts/data-product-descriptor.md) and to manage them via specific APIs.
+The *Registry Microervice* is the ODM Platform main module that allows to create, edit, retrieve and delete Data Products and Data Product Versions within the mesh.
+This microservice provides functionalities to create data products using the [Data Product descriptor](../../concepts/data-product-descriptor.md) and to manage them via specific APIs.

 In addition to the basic features to store and manage Data Product and Data Product Version objects, it offers syntactic and semantic validation to ensure the correctness of every data product object.

-Optionally, it is configurable to enable the interaction with other ODM Platform services, such as those for policy computation or events notification.
+Optionally, it is configurable to enable the interaction with other ODM Platform microservices, such as those for policy computation or events notification.

 ## Concepts